Uterine fibroids: Symptoms, diagnosis, and prevention

 • Gonadotropin-releasing hormone agonists (GnRH therapy)Gn-RH is a hormone naturally produced by the brain’s hypothalamus.
 When Gn-RH agonists are introduced as therapy, estrogen, and progesterone levels fall, menstruation stops, anemia improves and fibroids shrink.
 This is basically termed a short-course “medical menopause” because the side effects of the Gn-RH agonists mimic those of natural menopause (hot flashes, vaginal dryness)

 • RU-486 (the abortion pill) – Currently being researched and tested as a form of treatment.
-The abortion pill has been shown to reduce the size of fibroids by up to 50%.
+The abortion pill has been shown to reduce the size of the fibroids by up to 50%.

 period care essentials